How to Set Up Google Search Console

 Domain property in Search Console

-After selecting Add New Property, you will have to choose a property type.
-GSC allows verification of the two website property types: URL-prefix property and Domain property.
-Unlike the URL-prefix property that supports several verification types, the latter stands for DNS record verification only.
-A domain property includes all subdomains such as m, www, and multiple protocols: http, https, ftp.
+After adding a new property, you will have to choose a property type.
+GSC accepts two main website property types: URL-prefix property and Domain property.
+Unlike the URL-prefix property, which supports several verification types, the latter stands for DNS record verification only.
+A domain property includes all subdomains such as m, www, and multiple protocols: http, https, FTP.

 Verifying via your domain name provider

 A Domain property URL does not contain an http/https protocol and ignores www (if you add www.website.com, the property will be created as website.com).
 It also covers all subdomains and subpaths.
-For example, if a Domain property is website.com, then besides the domain name, the data includes such subdomains as:
+For example, if a Domain property is website.com, then besides the domain name, the data includes the following subdomains:

 - Select the domain property type in Search Console.

 - Choose your DNS provider from the DNS Providers list.
 For example, if your provider is Gandi.net, choose it and click Start Verification.
-Log in to Gandi.net, click Authorize, and then wait for some time (verification can take up to a day) until your ownership is verified.
+Log in to Gandi.net, and click Authorize.
+From here, verification should occur immediately.

 URL-prefix property in Search Console

-URL-prefix property supports four verification methods: HTML file upload, Meta tag, Google Analytics, and Google tag manager.
+URL-prefix property supports four Google Search Console verification methods: HTML file upload, Meta tag, Google Analytics, and Google tag manager.
 This property type lets users analyze individual subsections of a website in Google Search Console.
-For example, if your site contains subfolders covering Germany and France, you can consider creating separate accounts for these properties:
+For example, if your site contains subfolders covering Germany and France, consider creating separate accounts for them:

-You also have to add a separate property for multiple protocols http and https:
+You also have to add a separate property for http and https protocols:

-To verify your ownership by adding a meta tag, you need to do the following:
+To set up Google Search Console by adding a meta tag, you need to do the following:

 - Select the URL Prefix property type and add your website URL.

-- Go to Other Verification methods and select the HTML tag option.
+- If HTML tag doesn’t appear as a recommended method, go to Other Verification Methods and select the HTML tag option.

-To complete Google Search Console verification by uploading an HTML file, add your website URL in the URL Prefix property field as it appears in the browser’s address bar and take the following steps:
+To prove your website ownership by uploading an HTML file, add your website URL in the URL Prefix property field exactly as it appears in the browser’s address bar.

 - Expand the HTML section.

-- Upload it to the root directory, the topmost folder that holds all of the files that make up your whole website.
+- Upload it (exactly as it is) to the root directory, which is the topmost folder containing all files that make up your website.